Position

 2. Complete a master's degree in clinical psychology.

-3. Gain experience through internships or supervised practice.
+3. Gain supervised clinical experience through internships and practicums.

 How long does it take to become a Clinical Psychologist?